Go Back

 Assemble

-• Dust the bottom of the pie crust with 1-2 tsp of cornstarch
+2. Dust the bottom of the pie crust with 1-2 tsp of cornstarch.

-• Spoon the peach mango filling over the pie crust, leaving as much of the juice behind.
+3. Spoon the peach mango filling over the par-baked pie crust, leaving as much of the juice behind.

 1 large egg for egg wash

-• Bake the pie for about 60 minutes.
-The crust should be a dark golden brown and the filling should bubble around the edge.
+5. Bake the pie for about 45-60 minutes.
+The crust should be a dark golden brown and the filling should bubble around the edge - like thick slow bubbles.
+If at any point the crust is getting too dark, wrap the edges in aluminum foil to prevent burning.

-• Allow to cool for a few hours.
+6. Allow to cool for a few hours.
 I like to slice it when it's at room temperature or slightly chilled, so it doesn't leak as much.
-Top with a scoop of vanilla ice cream (or the one we made in the FAQs section *wink*) and enjoy!
+Top with a scoop of ice cream and enjoy!

 ice cream for topping